evolvedbinary/hsg-project-wiki/Setup.md

 1. Publish the changes to hsg in oXygen using the Tools dropdown menu > `Upload current file to history.state.gov`.

-    Before you publish the first time, you must first enter the password provided to you [during your training](https://github.com/HistoryAtState/hsg-project/wiki/training-checklist) for the hsg production servers.
+    Before you publish the first time, you must first enter the password provided to you [during your training](training-checklist) for the hsg production servers.
 To do this, in oXygen's Tools toolbar dropdown menu under the `Setup & maintenance section`, select `5.
 Enter server credentials`.

-## Keeping up with everyone's latest work
+## Keep up with everyone's latest work

 To ensure your local copy of files is up to date with everyone's work, follow these steps: